Director & Neurologist

 Physical Therapy

 Physical therapy provides many services and options for people diagnosed with ALS and other motor neuron disorders.
 ALS and motor neuron disorders have the tendency to change one’s physical status over time and affect individuals in different ways.
-Our philosophy is to tailor our interventions to meet your specific needs with the ultimate goal of optimizing your independence.
+Our philosophy is to tailor our interventions to meet your specific needs with the goal of optimizing your independence.
 Some people who attend our clinic live nearby, but many people are not from the local area.
 Physical therapy provides direct services and consultation to provide you with information and education on a variety of areas that may affect your lifestyle.
 As we have contact with many people diagnosed with ALS, we hope to offer you, and your local healthcare providers, information on how to best meet your needs wherever you live.

 Interventions may include the following: